Ralphistoun/Ralphistoun/README.md

-Learning computer programming (probably will update this in the future for now it's not very important)
+Learning computer programming (probably will update this in the future for now it's not very important).
+I wiggle my feet back and forth and giggle like a little girl when I see green on my commit chart